 Review team member information

 Confirm your employee and contractors’ first and last names, Social Security numbers (SSN), and home addresses by going to Staff > Payroll > Payroll Team in Square Dashboard.
 This information will be printed on each of their Form W-2s and/or Form 1099-NECs.
-The last day to make changes to the draft Form W-2s and Form 1099-NECs is January 8, 2021.
-We will begin filing the tax forms on January 13, 2021 and will mail each tax form to the address provided by January 31, 2021.
-If a delivery attempt is unsuccessful, you will be responsible for providing Form W-2s and/or Form 1099-NECs to your affected team members.
+The last day to make changes to the draft Form W-2s and Form 1099-NECs is January 7, 2022.
+We will begin filing the tax forms on January 7, 2022 and digital copies will be available to your team through their online Team Member dashboard or in the Team App.

 Add all former team members to Square Payroll